tomaz/appledoc/Readme.markdown

 Minimum system requirements
 ---------------------------

-- Xcode 3.2 or greater for compiling
+- Xcode 4.5 or greater for compiling
-- OS X 10.6 for running
+- OS X 10.7 for compiling and running

 LICENSE